seanwong1/cup-quest/README.md

 npm run server
 ```
 * **Note:** You will have to use your own database for development purposes, but should changes be accepted your portion will integrate with the proprietary one.

+## Usage
+To get started with CupQuest, follow these steps:
+1. Navigate to [CUPQUEST DEPLOYED URL].
+2. Make a new account, log into your existing account, or sign in with Google.
+3. Grant the necessary location permissions to ensure accurate search results.
+4. Explore the various features of searching for coffee shops, reading reviews, and connecting with friends.
+5. Customize your profile, change your profile picture, and update your preferences.

 ## External APIs
 Data is sourced from two external APIs: